 On November 27, 1974, the Claimant, Carman Walter G. Riffle, fixed a two count FEIA suit against the Carrier in the U.S. District Court.
 Count One of the complaint alleged that Mr. Riffle had suffered a permanent impairment of his earning capacity as a result of his exposure to Nitro-Benzene while working on February 9, 1972.
 Count Two alleged that on or about September 18, 1973, the Claimant was injured when he attempted to lift a "re-railer" suffering "a forceful twisting and straining of his back, hips, and legs," and the complaint stated that as a result, Mr. Riffle was totally disabled from his regular railroad work and suffered a permanent loss of his earning capacity.
 The Complaint sought \$450,000 in damages.
-A deposition was taken from the Claimant on May 8, 1975, and a deposition was taken from the Claimant's physician, Dr. Buel S. Smith on July 28, 1975.
-Dr. Smith expressed his opinion that the Claimant was suffering from a "permanent disability".
+A deposition was taken from the Claimant on May 8, 1975, and a deposition was taken from the Claimant on May 8, 1975, and a deposition was taken from the Claimant the Claimant was suffering from a "permanent disability".
 Soon after the taking of Dr. Smith's deposition, the parties agreed on a settlement of the FEIA case in the amount of \$50,000.
 Mr. Riffle signed a release dated August 28, 1975.
 The record indicates that Mr.

-Award No. 8727 Docket No. 8583 2-AC&Y-CM-'81
+Form 1 Page 2 Award No. 8727 Docket No. 8583 2-AC&Y-CM-'81